-Founded by Gabrielle ‘Coco’ Chanel in 1909, it’s been synonymous with an understated (and unmistakable) sense of chic ever since: witness the collarless jackets beloved of Jackie Kennedy or the Breton shirts worn by Audrey Hepburn and Jane Birkin.
+Founded by Gabrielle ‘Coco’ Chanel in 1909, the House been synonymous with an understated (and unmistakable) sense of chic ever since: witness the collarless jackets beloved of Jackie Kennedy or the Breton shirts worn by Audrey Hepburn and Jane Birkin.
 Today, the brand is stronger than ever – its logo-heavy bags, clothes and accessories adored by both fashion’s grandes dames and youthful Instagrammers.

 But in 1983, things were different.
 Back then Chanel was a shadow of its former self, its fusty designs out of step with the thrusting spirit of the 1980s.
 The late Karl Lagerfeld, at the time creative head at Chloé, was brought in to refresh the brand and did so by referencing classic styles of the 1920s and ’30s and by injecting a brash new attitude into the mix (i.e. transforming Coco Chanel’s ‘CC’ monogram into a style pattern).

 “What I do, Coco would have hated,” he said.
 “The label has an image, and it’s up to me to update it.
 I do what she never did.
 I had to find my mark.
 I had to go from what Chanel was to what it should be, could be, what it had been to something else.”